serbinskis/minecraft-plugins/SMPTweaks/README.md

 # SMPTweaks

 This is the source code of SMPTweaks.
-SMPTweaks is a plugin which tweaks some game mechanics and adds extra features.
+SMPTweaks is a plugin that tweaks some game mechanics and adds extra features.
 Every one of these tweaks can be disabled and enabled inside the config: `/plugins/SMPTweaks/config.yml`.

 ## Custom Potions

 Adds to the server different new potions and new brewing recipes To get more info about potions use command /smptweaks execute cpotions info

-- Recall -> Teleport to spawnpoint
+- Recall -> Teleport to spawn point
 - Wormhole -> Shoot a player and then use the potion
 - Void -> Destroys bedrock
 - Explosion -> Explodes
-- Unbinding -> Drops armour with curse of binding
+- Unbinding -> Drops armor with curse of binding
 - Screamer -> Prank a friend

 ## No Arrow Infinity